-Enhancing the teaching and research activities of the Department
+Enhancing the teaching and research activities of the UC Davis

-of Design, the UC Davis Design Museum explores how design shapes,
+Department of Design, the Design Museum explores how design

-improves and makes economically viable the objects, technology
+shapes, improves and makes viable the objects, technology and

 The UC Davis Design Museum is a founding adopter of the Green

-Museums Accord.
-The Accord is a set of five principles that
+Museums Initiative.
+The initiative is a set of five

-administered by the California Association of Museums and the
+leaders and is administered by the California Association of

 The UC Davis Design Museum explores racism through cartoons in